 - Uber Visa card: 2% back on online purchases (1-2% return on spending)

 Lots of cash-back credit cards offer at least 1.5% cash back on everything, which is a great benchmark to keep in mind on purchases that aren't eligible for bonus points.
-The Discover it Miles a great option for those looking for a no-annual-fee card with accelerated earning power.
+The Discover it® Miles is a great option for those looking for a no-annual-fee card with accelerated earning power.
 Cardholders earn 1.5 miles per dollar spent, which is equivalent to 1.5% cash back.
-Points are doubled the first year and can be redeemed for statement credits toward travel purchases or transferred to your bank account.
+Discover will match all the rewards you earn after the first year and can be redeemed for statement credits toward travel purchases or transferred to your bank account.

 For those looking to maximize long-term earnings, the Chase Freedom Unlimited is another great option.
 It earns 1.5% cash back on most things, with bonus cash back on eligible travel, grocery, and drugstore purchases.
-If you have an Ultimate Rewards-earning credit card like the Chase Sapphire Preferred Cardor the Sapphire Reserve, you can convert your Freedom Unlimited cash back to Ultimate Rewards points.
-Essentially, you could earn 1.5 Ultimate Rewards points per dollar spent on everything outside of the bonus travel, grocery, and drugstore categories, which equals a very solid 3% return on every dollar you spend.
+If you have an Chase travel credit card like the Chase Sapphire Preferred Cardor the Sapphire Reserve, you can convert your Freedom Unlimited rewards to fully-transferable Ultimate Rewards points.
+Essentially, you could earn 1.5 Ultimate Rewards points per dollar spent on everything outside of the bonus travel, grocery, and drugstore categories, which equals a very solid return on every dollar you spend.

 For a more straightforward option, the Citi® Double Cash Card is solid.
-Cardholders earn 1% cash back on purchases and another 1% when they pay off the card.
-Recently, Citi introduced cash back-to-ThankYou points conversions, making the Citi Double Cash card a great way to earn 2 ThankYou points on every dollar spent.
+Cardholders earn 1% cash back on purchases and another 1% when they pay them off.
+Citi has introduced cash back-to-ThankYou points conversions, making the Citi® Double Cash Card a great way to earn 2 ThankYou points on every dollar spent.

 For rates and fees of the Blue Cash Preferred® Card from American Express, please click here.